 - Step 1: If Test 4 was successful, allow the appliance to stabilize for a further 24 hours with the freezing compartment empty. - Step 2: Stabilize water-packs at M:+27°C, T:+32°C, H:+43°C. - Step 3: Load 1.6 kg of water-packs in the freezer compartment, if possible in a row and with the edges perpendicular to the evaporator surface.
 Install the freezer thermocouples, centred as uniformly as possible between the loaded water-packs.
-The minimum distance between a thermocouple and the lid/door, wall or evaporator should be 30mm. - Step 4: Record water-pack and vaccine load temperatures every minute for the following 24 hours.

-- Step 5: At the end of the night-time phase of a 24 hour cycle remove the frozen water-packs, drain off any liquid water from each water-pack into a vacuum flask and check the net weight of frozen ice remaining.
-Immediately return the chilled melt water to the water-packs and place them back in the compartment.
-Check that the vaccine load has remained within the +2°C and +8°C range throughout the 24 hour test period. - Step 6: Repeat steps 2 to 5 until the total net weight of ice remaining has not increased since the previous cycle, the water-pack compartment is full, or there is a failure at step 5.
-Record the maximum weight of ice that can be stored at the end of a night-time phase.
-This is the appliance's 'water-pack storage capacity'. - Acceptance criterion: No standard set, however performance data will be published on the PQS data sheet.
-The objective is that the appliance should be able to store at least 8 kg net of fully frozen ice at the end of the night-time phase of a 24 hour cycle.

-5.3.8 Test 6: Autonomy test:
+The minimum distance between a thermocouple and the lid/door, wall or evaporator should be 30mm. - Step 4: Record water-pack and vaccine load temperatures every minute for the following 24 hours. - Step 5: At the end of the test period check that the water-packs are frozen.
+Check that the vaccine load has remained within the +2°C and +8°C range throughout the 24 hour test period.
+Leave the frozen water-packs in place. - Step 6: Repeat steps 2 to 5 until the frozen water-pack compartment is full, or there is a failure at step 5. - Acceptance criterion: No standard set, however performance data will be published on the PQS data sheet.
+The objective is that the appliance should be able to store at least 8 kg of frozen water-packs - 5.3.7 Test 6: Holdover time test: